-A showcase, demo or sprint review represents one and same thing.
+A showcase, demo, or sprint review represents one and the same thing.
 A sprint review is an informal meeting that typically takes the form of a demo of the completed features or what is accomplished during the sprint to the product owner (And rest of the team).

-This can be done as and when the work is completed over waiting for last day of the sprint to arrive.
-This mitigates the risk of incorporating review comments which may result in sprint failure if the demo is done at the last day of the sprint.
-In case if there are review comments, that should be fixed and once again demo to be conducted for the story which had review comments.
+This can be done as and when the work is completed over waiting for the last day of the sprint to arrive.
+This mitigates the risk of incorporating review comments which may result in sprint failure if the demo is done on the last day of the sprint.
+In case if there are review comments, that should be fixed, and once again demo to be conducted for the story which had review comments.

 One of the core objectives of the demo is to review progress against the sprint goal and team commitment.
-It is an opportunity to get everyone on the same page in terms of what was accomplished, what’s still on progress and what tradeoffs were made.
+It is an opportunity to get everyone on the same page in terms of what was accomplished, what’s still in progress, and what tradeoffs were made.

 Best practices around Demo/Showcase

-- Prepare, prepare and prepare – Don’t go in demo meeting and start talking randomly.
+Prepare, prepare, and prepare – Don’t go to the demo meeting and start talking randomly.
 Everyone’s time is important including you.

 Give importance to Acceptance Criteria – You can always talk about nonfunctional requirements while the focus should be on acceptance criteria.
-What value your feature is adding to product/business.
+What value your feature is adding to the product/business.

 Follow KISS – Keep it short and simple – Don’t complicate things.
-Make it crisp, cover all the points written down in acceptance criteria.
-Give time to your team and PO to ask questions.
+Make it crisp, cover all the points written down in the acceptance criteria.
+Give time to your team and the PO to ask questions.

-- Communication – It’s key to success.
+Communication – It’s key to success.
 Talk to the point.
 Listen to people (your team).
 Write down their feedback and comments.
-The good idea is to record the meeting so that you can always go back and listen to the feedback if any.
+A good idea is to record the meeting so that you can always go back and listen to the feedback if any.

 Seek Feedback – Accept the feedback positively.
-Your goal is your team success, making a product better and help the organization to get more value.
-This eventually helps your to grow faster.
+Your goal is your team success, making a product better, and help the organization to get more value.
+This eventually helps you to grow faster.

-The entire sprint team work together and plan for next sprint goals.
-The sprint planning meeting is attended by the scrum master, product owner and rest of the Scrum team.
+The entire sprint team works together and plan for the next sprint goals.
+The sprint planning meeting is attended by the scrum master, product owner, and rest of the Scrum team.
 The other teams may be invited on a need basis.

-The PO ensures product backlog priority is up to date (At least top level items) for the team to pick up items from the product backlog.
+The PO ensures product backlog priority is up to date (At least top-level items) for the team to pick up items from the product backlog.
 The stories are picked up and prioritized.
-The PO usually talks about sprint goal and once that is finalized, the stories are being picked up to for grooming.
+The PO usually talks about sprint goals and once that is finalized, the stories are being picked up for grooming.

-For each story, product owner writes down the description of story and acceptance criteria.
+For each story, the product owner writes down the description of the story and acceptance criteria.
 While grooming it can be further updated by PO and team.
-The team gets answers for their queries from PO with respect to functional expectations.
-In addition to that team work together to identify dependencies, constraints and nonfunctional requirements.
+The team gets answers for their queries from the PO with respect to functional expectations.
+In addition to that teamwork together to identify dependencies, constraints, and nonfunctional requirements.
 The team typically elaborate more on functional requirements as well.
 The stories are broken down into multiple tasks.

 All the groomed stories are then estimated by the team.
-Each story is tagged with story point or hours.
+Each story is tagged with story points or hours.
 The task usually is tagged with planned hours.
-The scrum master and team look at the velocity and capacity of the team and commit the amount of work which can be delivered in sprint.
+The scrum master and team look at the velocity and capacity of the team and commit the amount of work that can be delivered in a sprint.

 At the end of this meeting, the scrum team would have two artifacts ready

 I always suggest the team go with pre-grooming.
 Typically planning happens a day before or when we are about to start a sprint.
-Understanding every story the first time, grooming, tasking and estimating take too much of time.
+Understanding every story the first time, grooming, tasking, and estimating take too much time.
 Due to time constraints, it is not very effective and done half-heartedly.
 Moreover, all the questions can’t be answered upfront.
-This is one of the main cause of sprint failures in most projects as you are not sure of what you are committing.
-One of a good idea is to keep looking at upcoming stories and clarify all the doubts with PO or other stakeholders in advance.
-Spending 30 minutes to an hour by few folks in team 4-5 days in the previous sprint helps to do much better for next sprint.
+This is one of the main causes of sprint failures in most projects as you are not sure of what you are committing.
+One good idea is to keep looking at upcoming stories and clarify all the doubts with PO or other stakeholders in advance.
+Spending 30 minutes to an hour by few folks in team 4-5 days in the previous sprint helps to do much better for the next sprint.
 With this, the planning meeting will have just three goals

-- PO shouldn’t be telling how much of work team should be picking.
+PO shouldn’t be telling how much work the team should be picking.
 The team should take a wise decision by looking at previous sprint capacity.
 The idea is to have sprint success and continuous improvement.

-- Always keep little buffer for planning next sprint items, unknowns in existing sprints and tech debts
+Always keep a little buffer for planning next sprint items, unknowns in existing sprints, and tech debts

-- Don’t be very aggressive as the quality of software in most cases is more important over quantity.
+Don’t be very aggressive as the quality of software in most cases is more important than quantity.

 The team member shouldn’t be picking up multiple stories in advance.
 Each and every member should pick one story and once done they should move to the next one as per the priority order specified in Sprint.
-The exception to picking up the items within Sprint should be ok as long as PO is good with that.
+The exception of picking up the items within Sprint should be ok as long as the PO is good with that.

 Always create a task for stories.
-Don’t just include tasks which have business values while do consider tasks related to development and testing.
-For instance testing, code reviews, writing tests etc. Keep in mind, don’t write too many tasks.
+Don’t just include tasks that have business values while do consider tasks related to development and testing.
+For instance testing, code reviews, writing tests, etc. Keep in mind, don’t write too many tasks.

-- The story where lots of research is involved and there are unknowns which need to be unearthed, prefer to go with Spike.
+In the story where lots of research is involved and there are unknowns that need to be unearthed, prefer to go with Spike.

-- Pair when needed while do not work on the same task in series unless absolutely necessary.
-I have seen with the offshore-onshore model, the story is being worked on one story at offshore and further, it is handed off to another team member at onshore.
+Pair when needed while do not work on the same task in series unless absolutely necessary.
+I have seen with the offshore-onshore model, the story is being worked on one story offshore, and further, it is handed off to another team member onshore.
 These cycles keep repeating.
-The amount of productivity loss happens in this approach is not worth it.
+The amount of productivity loss that happens in this approach is not worth it.

 Important Tip – The scope creep can be managed within Sprint with only two ways

-- Refuse new work in the middle of Sprint and take up that in next Sprint.
+Refuse new work in the middle of Sprint and take up that in the next Sprint.

 No matter how great your team is, there is always scope to improve and get better.
-The retrospective is way to accomplish this periodically.
+The retrospective is a way to accomplish this periodically.
 The main focus is to look at what is working and what is not?
-Further what are the action items we have based on our learning.
-The core focus of retrospective is continuous improvement which is one of the core philosophy of agile.
+Further, what are the action items we have based on our learning?
+The core focus of retrospective is continuous improvement which is one of the core philosophies of agile.

 The primary agenda of this meeting where every team member is expected to bring their points are

-Action items to improve the process (Mainly action items are result of what did not work well)
+Action items to improve the process (Mainly action items are the result of what did not work well)

 How to do it

 Set the stage.
-Invite entire team for a meeting (Scrum Master, Product Owner, Team and Customer if possible)
+Invite the entire team to a meeting (Scrum Master, Product Owner, Team and Customer if possible)

-- Give 10 minutes to everyone to enter their points towards 3 agenda items stated above.
-The recommendation is to use a tool (For instance noteapp) and send this to whole team in advance to enter their points.
-This would save time for team in meeting and moreover give enough time to team members to think and state their points.
+Give 10 minutes for everyone to enter their points towards 3 agenda items stated above.
+The recommendation is to use a tool (For instance noteapp) and send this to the whole team in advance to enter their points.
+This would save time for a team in meeting and moreover give enough time to team members to think and state their points.

-- Talk about what worked well, appreciate people and motivate team to continue utilizing the best practices.
+Talk about what worked well, appreciate people, and motivate the team to continue utilizing the best practices.

-- Close the retrospective while action items to go to action item register.
+Close the retrospective while action items to go to the action item register.

-This can be considered as “lesson learned” meeting.
-The notes can go to organization process assets (Remember “PAL” or “Process Asset Library”).
+This can be considered as a “lesson learned” meeting.
+The notes can go to organizational process assets (Remember “PAL” or “Process Asset Library”).

-One of the recommendation is to have retrospective of retrospectives to make it better.
+One of the recommendations is to have a retrospective of retrospectives to make it better.

-Don’t point fingers instead work as team and support each other.
+Don’t point fingers instead work as a team and support each other.

 1. What did you accomplish since the last meeting

-2. What are you planning to work on until next meeting
+2. What are you planning to work on until the next meeting

 3. What issues are blocking your progress (Impediments)

-- Hold the meeting “Without chairs”.
+Hold the meeting “Without chairs” if possible.
 Everyone must stand and speak up.

-- Plan to do this in morning.
-If you have sprint team outside of your country and common meeting held only in the evening then plan to meet whoever is available in morning for 5 minutes for quick sync up with same agenda.
-The evening stand ups are just status or post mortem which doesn’t serve the purpose of stand ups.
+Plan to do this in the morning.
+If you have a sprint team outside of your country and a common meeting held only in the evening then plan to meet whoever is available in the morning for 5 minutes for quick sync up with the same agenda.
+The evening standups are just status or post-mortem which doesn’t serve the purpose of stand-ups.

-- Everybody in team reports to three agenda items listed above to rest of the team.
+Everybody in the team reports to three agenda items listed above to the rest of the team.

-- Prefer to have this meeting at the same place and time everyday.
-Meeting morning is very important as it helps set the context for upcoming work.
+Prefer to have this meeting at the same place and time every day.
+Meeting in the morning is very important as it helps set the context for upcoming work.

-- The quick questions and clarifications can be covered at a times while do remember that the meeting must have to be end within 10 minutes.
-Please understand when I say quick, I am referring closed ended quick questions.
-The rest everything should go offline or should be addressed with other meetings.
+The quick questions and clarifications can be covered at a time while do remember that the meeting must have to end within 15 minutes.
+Please understand when I say quick, I am referring to closed-ended quick questions.
+The rest of everything should go offline or should be addressed with other meetings.

-- The meeting should not be cancelled even some of the members are not present.
-As a team member it is extremely important for you to attend the meeting if you are not on leave that day.
+The meeting should not be canceled even some of the members are not present.
+As a team member, it is extremely important for you to attend the meeting if you are not on leave that day.

 Following are the TOP 10 agile interview questions.
 There is another list of critical questions while these are expected in most interviews.
 Moreover these are very basic, and every interviewee is expected to excel in his/her responses for these questions.